 Best Practices.
 Ioficu mentioned the importance of citing data sources, labeling axes, and clear written interpretations of dataviz.
 Henry agreed, adding “I see an opportunity for Observable, with more people using dataviz.
 Observable has the power to guide with dataviz best practices.
 The Observable community supporting best practices in 2023 has me really excited.”

 Meckfessel added, “In dataviz, there is a generosity of spirit, of behaving in an inclusive and collaborative way.
-I'd love to see us collectively develop those practices: code of conducts, as well as standards across industries, roles, and domains.”
+I'd love to see us collectively develop those practices: code of conduct, as well as standards across industries, roles, and domains.”

 Dataviz by industry: 2023 predictions